vtrucco/jtframe/doc/cheat.md

 See the [cheat tutorial](cheat-tutorial.md) for learning how to add new cheats.

+## Compilation Requirements

+Note that if **JTFRAME_CHEAT** is set, you will need a cheat.hex file in the compilation folder.
+As with other hex files, normally you place it in the mist folder and _jtcore_ will link it from there when you compile other targets.
+It is also possible to place it in the _hdl_ folder.

+The _cheat.hex_ contains the 18-bit hex words for the firmware, and can be generated as described in the [cheat tutorial](cheat-tutorial.md).

 ## MRA File

 Cheats are added to the MRA file like this: